Pino Logger - Node.js Logging Guide with Examples (2026)

 {"level":30,"time":1774874841856,"pid":55188,"hostname":"your-machine","requestId":"abc-123","userId":42,"msg":"Processing request"}

-Built-in and Custom Serializers
+Built-In and Custom Serializers

 ...